splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 A :term:`detector` monitors signals on a plot line and triggers alert events and clear events based on conditions you define in the detector rules.
 Think of a detector as a chart that triggers alerts when a signal's value crosses specified thresholds defined in alert rules.

 Detectors are made up of alert rules.
 When you create an alert rule you can select various built-in alert conditions to define thresholds that trigger alerts.
 See :ref:`condition-reference`.

 When a detector determines that the conditions for a rule are met, it triggers an alert, creates an event, and sends notifications, if specified.
 Detectors can send notifications through email, as well as through other systems, such as Slack, or by using a webhook.
 To learn more, see :ref:`admin-notifs-index`.

-You can find active alerts, existing detectors, and muting rules under :guilabel:Alerts & Detectors.
-You can find events in the Events Feed, available within any dashboard.
+You can find active alerts, existing detectors, and muting rules under :guilabel:`Alerts & Detectors`.
+You can also find alerts in the Events Feed, available within any dashboard.

 Create detectors
 =============================================================================